nalsi/Info813/Report_3.md

 #### Partitioning

 Following what we have known, a K-mean method was used with K = 3.
+And as comparison, the K-mean plot with K = 2 was plotted below.
 Below is the result.
-It is not surprising that all the observations were classified into the same group with these two methods.
+It is not surprising that all the observations were classified into the same group with agglomerative and partitioning methods.

 ![](Report_3_files/figure-markdown_strict/unnamed-chunk-7-1.png)<!-- -->